Ali, 13 years old, stands in the middle of destroyed buildings in his neighbourhood in Sana'a.

 Stopping the downwards spiral in Yemen requires a combination of urgent measures: a political process back on track, a progressive de-escalation of the conflict, free circulation of imports and unimpeded access to humanitarian aid.
 But it also requires a strong respect of the rules of war.

-The International Committee of the Red Cross welcomes any peace efforts given how much this war has hurt Yemenis, and stands ready to provide any necessary support.
+The ICRC welcomes any peace efforts given how much this war has hurt Yemenis, and stands ready to provide any necessary support.
 But before we talk about peace we must talk about war, and specifically how this war is being conducted.

 In Hodeida, the conflict’s latest epicenter, recent fighting endangered Al Thawra hospital, the city’s largest health facility and one of its few remaining medical centres.
 Like all medical facilities, Al Thawra must be protected from attacks.
 Our teams recently visited displaced families living in a Hodeida school who eat only watery flour or a small portion of rice.
 The families’ children are worryingly weakened and thin from a lack of food.